Translate

 For PHILIPS, making a profit wasn't even the issue, it was how BIG of a profit they were making, and it was how quickly they could recoup their investment.
 And they lived up to the old Dutch stereotype of being penny-wise, pound-foolish, and big cheapskates!
 Their motto back then was, "Sense and simplicity."
 We used to sardonically say that PHILIPS' motto should be, "Senseless and stupidity!"

 As progressive as they might seem, the Europeans are actually notorious for their hard-nosed, winner-take-all, profit-at-any-price management style.
 To PHILIPS employees aren't even human beings with hopes and dreams and families they’re trying to support, they're just easily replaceable resources, cogs-in-the-wheel, units-of-production, or line-items on a spreadsheet.
-The managers and employees who thrived at PHILIPS probably had some degree of psychopathic tendencies without an ounce of compassion or empathy for others.
+The managers and employees who thrived at PHILIPS probably had some degree of narcissistic sociopathic tendencies without an ounce of compassion or empathy for others.

 ATL made state-of-the-art, top quality, and highly reliable ultrasound systems that lasted years (many of them are still in service today).
 Most of their manufacturing, including electronic circuit boards, was done here in the United States.
 After PHILIPS took over, most of the manufacturing slowly shifted overseas to China (they only assembled the final products here in America); the circuity, cabling, and structure were not as durable or as reliable as they used to be; and they released products long before all the hardware and software bugs were all worked out.
 The results were quite predictable: their quality and reliability declined precipitously.
 As for us field engineers, there weren't enough hours in the week to keep up with the high demand for repairs.